bagnz0r/ichigo-player/README.md

 Once you have both repositories cloned and everything setup, you must obtain ffi (clone it from its repo into node_modules/ffi folder) and build it for nodewebkit.
 You can do this by executing: nw-gyp rebuild --target=0.8.6

+Don't forget to run the same command for every single module as well!

 In general - I'm a lazy motherfucker and I don't feel like making a proper readme.
 Bite me.
 Maybe I'll bother later.